 Here we have the clear and concise statements of two men, representatives, respectively, of the best thought, on that side of the question, of two hemispheres, each defining the same limit of scientific explanation, on mundane principles, of spiritistic phenomena.
 These gentlemen, being, par excellence, the representatives of scientific spiritism on the two sides of the Atlantic, are entitled to a full hearing and a candid and respectful consideration.
 Their views, however, as quoted above, are stated in abstract form, and their exact meaning may not be readily comprehended.
 In order, therefore, that the reader may have a concrete illustration of just what is meant, it will be necessary to quote further from their works.
-Fortunately for our purpose, Mr. Savage has issued a volume 1 recently which is filled with well-authenticated facts which the author of the book cannot explain by reference to telepathy.
+Fortunately for our purpose, Mr. Savage has issued a volume1 recently which is filled with well-authenticated facts which the author of the book cannot explain by reference to telepathy.
 I select at random the following case, which is fairly illustrative of the "sticking point" in its most pronounced, not to say virulent, form.
 In order to do Mr. Savage complete justice, I copy the entire narrative, including his comments.

-[&]quot;My next story goes far beyond any of these, and - well, I will ask the reader to decide as to whether there is any help selves of the psychic, conscious or sub-conscious.
+"My next story goes far beyond any of these, and - well, I will ask the reader to decide as to whether there is any help in hypnotism or clairvoyance or mind-reading, or any of the selves of the psychic, conscious or sub-conscious.